 The final stage when products reach customers.

-Each component contributes to the overall .
+Each component contributes to the overall lead time.

 What Is Lead Time in Supply Chain?